Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

 Information only exists in a human mind.

-Not every construct of a human mind is information, but only those that can be precisely comunicated to other humans.
+Not every construct of a human mind is information, but only those that can be precisely communicated to other humans.
 For example, no [mystic experience](https://en.wikipedia.org/wiki/Mysticism) can be really shared.